Mohamed Farrah Aidid: Somali National Alliance

-Aidids grip on power in the SNA was fragile, as his ability to impose decisions on the organization was limited.
-A council of elders held decision making power for most significant issues and elections were held that threatened Aidids chairmanship.
+Aidid's grip on power in the SNA was fragile, as his ability to impose decisions on the organization was limited.
+A council of elders held decision making power for most significant issues and elections were held that threatened Aidid's chairmanship.

 United Nations Intervention

 In April 1992 the United Nations intervened in Somalia, creating UNOSOM I. United Nations Security Council Resolution 794 was unanimously passed on 3 December 1992, which approved a coalition led by the United States.
 Forming the Unified Task Force (UNITAF), the alliance was given the task of assuring security until humanitarian efforts were transferred to the UN.

 Aidid initially publicly opposed the deployment of United Nations forces to Somalia, but eventually relented.
 He and UN Secretary-General Boutros Boutros Ghali both despised one another.
 Before being Secretary-General, Boutros Ghali had been an Egyptian diplomat that had supported President Siad Barre against the USC in the late 80s and early 90s.

-In January 1993, Special Representative of the UN in Somalia, Ismat Kittani, requested the Aidid come to the Addis Abba Peace Conference set to be held in March.
+At Atto's urging, Aidid decided to welcome the deployment of American military forces under UNITAF (Operation Restore Hope) in December 1992, in part because Atto had close ties to U.S. embassy officials in Nairobi, Kenya and the American oil company Conoco.
+In January 1993, Special Representative of the UN in Somalia, Ismat Kittani, requested that Aidid come to the Addis Ababa Peace Conference set to be held in March.

+UNOSOM II

+In early May 1993, Gen. Aidid and Col. Abdullahi Yusuf of the Somali Salvation Democratic Front (SSDF) agreed to convene a peace conference for central Somalia.
+In light of recent conflict between the two, the initiative was seen as a major step towards halting the Somali Civil War.
+Gen. Aidid, having initiated the talks with Col. Yusuf, considered himself the conference chair, setting the agenda.
+Beginning 9 May, elder delegations from their respective clans, Habr Gidr and Majerteen, met.
+While Aidid and Yusuf aimed for a central Somalia-focused conference, they clashed with UNOSOM, which aimed to include other regions and replace Aidid's chairmanship with Abdullah Osman, a staunch critic of Aidid.
+As the conference began, Aidid sought assistance from UNOSOM ambassador Lansana Kouyate, who proposed air transport and accommodation for delegates.
+However, he was recalled and replaced by April Glaspie, following which UNOSOM retracted its offer.
+Aidid resorted to private aircraft to transport delegates.
+Following the incident, Aidid publicly rebuked the United Nations on Radio Mogadishu for interference in Somali internal affairs.

+Aidid invited Special Representative of the Secretary-General for Somalia, Adm.
+Johnathan Howe to open the conference, which was refused.
+The differences between Aidid and the UN proved to be too great, and the conference proceeded without the United Nations participation.
+On 2 June 1993 the conference between Gen. Aidid and Col. Abdullahi Yusuf successfully concluded.
+Admiral Howe would be invited to witness the peace agreement, but again declined.
+The Galkacyo peace accord successfully ended large scale conflict in the Galgadud and Mudug regions of Somalia.